 - FireCut is an AI video editor, provided to customers as a plugin for Adobe Premiere Pro.
 Please see our website for more details → https://firecut.ai/

-- Company stage: Bootstrapped, 1 year post-launch, product exists and is mainly built by solopreneur now looking to grow the team!
-If you're successful you will take over the technical aspects of the product development, and will likely help manage more engineers as we grow and hire
+- Company stage: Bootstrapped, 1.5 years post-launch, team of 4.
+If you're successful you will take over the technical aspects of the product development, and will possibly manage more engineers as we scale.

 What will I do in this role?